-An egg Summary
+An egg Content Summary

 From the Fiber content in an egg list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Fiber.
-Each an egg item can be scaled by different amounts to adjust the amounts of Fiber so that it is not just, for example, the values in 100g of Egg, whole, cooked, fried.
+Each an egg item can be scaled by different amounts to adjust the amounts of Fiber so that it is not just, for example, the values in 100g of Egg, whole, cooked, omelet.
 The item can be scaled by quantites in g, oz or typical serving sizes.